turingschool/curriculum/source/projects/eventmanager.markdown

 ### Moving Form Letter Generation to a Method

-Again, for the sake of writing clean and clear code we want to move the operation of saving the form letter to it's own method:
+Again, for the sake of writing clean and clear code we want to move the operation of saving the form letter to its own method:

 ```ruby
 require 'csv'